Wonderful Wanderings

 Temperatures in Quebec easily drop to -30°C in winter and so I had to be prepared.

-Packing list for Quebec City and the wider Quebec region in winter
+What to pack for winter in Quebec City and the wider Quebec region

 I could have spent a lot of money buying special outdoor clothes, skiing gear, and thermal underwear, but I didn't.
 The reason for that was that I had never gone on a real snow trip and had no idea if I would ever want to repeat it.
 Spending all of that money didn't seem smart at the time and I'm still glad about the decision I made.